Pension scheme managers use their excellent leadership and analytical skills to ensure that pension schemes operate effectively and sustainably

 Whether you're on a graduate training scheme or not, you'll usually work towards the Pensions Management Institute (PMI) Advanced Diploma in Retirement Provision (ADRP).
 If you work closely with trustees, you could also take the Level 3 PMI Award in Pension Trusteeship (Defined Contribution and Defined Benefit Schemes).

-Once you've passed the Advanced Diploma and have at least three years' relevant work experience in the pensions industry, you're eligible to become an associate member of the PMI and use the initials APMI after your name.
+Once you've passed the ADRP and have at least three years' relevant work experience in the pensions industry, you're eligible to become an associate member of the PMI and use the initials APMI after your name.

-Undertaking continuing professional development (CPD) to keep up to date with industry developments and enhance your career prospects is essential.
-PMI provides an online CPD recording system, enabling you to keep track of your learning and development activities.
+It's essential that you undertake continuing professional development (CPD) throughout your career in order to keep up to date with industry developments and enhance your career prospects.
+The PMI provides an online CPD recording system, enabling you to keep track of your learning and development activities.

 Other relevant qualifications are offered by organisations such as: